coreycampbell925/coreycampbell925/README.md

 ===== 𝐑𝐞𝐚𝐜𝐭 =====

-𝟏. 𝐁𝐨𝐚𝐭𝐮𝐫𝐮 - 𝐡𝐭𝐭𝐩𝐬://𝐰𝐰𝐰.𝐛𝐨𝐚𝐭𝐮𝐫𝐮.𝐜𝐨𝐦/ - a pioneering platform for boat rentals, I was instrumental in developing key functionalities that greatly enhanced user experience and operational efficiency.
+𝟏. 𝐁𝐨𝐚𝐭𝐮𝐫𝐮 is a pioneering platform for boat rentals, I was instrumental in developing key functionalities that greatly enhanced user experience and operational efficiency - https://www.boaturu.com/

 - Developed an interactive boat rental scheduling system using FullCalendar, JavaScript, and PostgreSQL.
 - Streamlined payment processing with Stripe integration
 - Built a real-time marina admin dashboard using WebSocket